 In March 2016, the FASB issued an amendment that modifies several aspects of the accounting for employee share-based payment transactions, including the accounting for income taxes, forfeitures and statutory withholding requirements, as well as statement of cash flows presentation.
 The transition requirement is generally modified retrospective, with the exception of recognition of excess tax benefits and tax deficiencies that requires prospective adoption.
 The Company adopted this amendment during the first quarter of 2017.
 The cash flows used in financing activities related to the excess tax benefits from share-based compensation arrangements, which amounted to \$3,082 and \$49,613 during our 2016 and 2015 fiscal years, respectively, was reclassified retrospectively to cash flows provided by operating activities.
-Additionally, during our 2016 and 2015 fiscal years, \$4,444 and \$12,221, respectively, was paid to taxing authorities for withheld shares on share-based compensation arrangement activities.
+Additionally, during our 2016 and 2015 fiscal years, \$4,444 and \$12,221, respectively, was paid to taxing authorities for withheld shares on share-based compensation arrangement activities, which was reclassified retrospectively from cash flows provided by operating activities to cash flows used in financing activities.
 Upon adoption of the amendment in the first quarter of 2017, the Company recognized \$1,880 in unrecognized tax benefit for deductions in excess of cumulative compensation costs relating to the exercise of stock options and vesting of restricted stock.
 This tax benefit was recognized as a reduction to the Company's deferred tax liability with an equal offsetting increase to "Accumulated deficit."
 The Company will continue to estimate forfeitures each period.